dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/testing/testing-sample.md

 These are covered at the conceptual level in [Testing code that uses EF Core](xref:core/miscellaneous/testing/index).
 The sections below cover two examples of such issues demonstrated by the tests in this sample.

-### Test passes when application is broken
+### Test passes when the application is broken

-One of the requirements for our application is that, "Items have a case-sensitive name and a collection of Tags."
+One of the requirements for our application is that "Items have a case-sensitive name and a collection of Tags."
 This is pretty simple to test:

 [!code-csharp[CanAddItemCaseInsensitive](../../../../samples/core/Miscellaneous/Testing/ItemsWebApi/Tests/ItemsControllerTest.cs?name=CanAddItemCaseInsensitive)]